juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ##### <i>[this documentation is preliminary - a work in progress]</i>

-The following describes the steps to apply metadata tags to photos from the Truman Library Photo Database and to prepare JPEG images to be tagged and transmitted to NARA.
+The following describes the steps to apply metadata tags to photos from the Truman Library Photo Database.

 ### Steps required before the tagging process

-There are ~ 54,000 photos in the HST PDB that need to be tagged.
-Adding metadata tags will probably occur in batches of 3,000 - 5,000 photos.

 Prior to the tagging process